Translation APIs

 • LM Studio:

-1. Open the left-hand menu in the app and click the Developer icon.
+1. Open the left-side menu in the software and click the "Developer" icon.

-2. Go to the local server settings page and click Settings at the top.
+2. Go to the local server settings page and click "Settings" at the top.

-3. Check the Enable CORS box.
+3. Check the "Enable CORS" checkbox.

-Once configured, this tool will be able to access your local LLM models successfully.
-(Special thanks to mrfragger for sharing this setup guide.)
+After completing the above configuration, the tool will be able to successfully call your local LLM.
+(Special thanks to mrfragger for sharing this configuration advice.)

 Language Support